Tuesday, August 31, 2010

 Saturday, August 21, 2010

-A wish for you
+A wish for Bubbie

 Be proud of all your hard work and accomplishments because, after all, you did a great job.
+And we know you are ready for the next step!

 Keep doing your best and always remember...

-Your parents are proud of you and love you very much!!
+Your parents are proud of you and love you very much!

 GOOD LUCK IN MIDDLE SCHOOL, Bubbie!